-Since its launch, The International Healthcare and Medical Exhibition - Healthcare, asserted its position as an annual occasion that many local, Arab, and international companies working in different medical fields make sure to participate in.
-This exhibition was, until its last edition - which was held in April 2011 under the patronage of the Syrian Ministry of Health - a distinct medical event that attracted many international companies and brands that were keen to be present in Syria to establish business relations with Syrian companies that function in this sector, and to find agents in the Syrian market and through it in neighboring markets.
+Since its launch, The International Healthcare Ehibition - Healthcare, asserted its position as an annual occasion that many local, Arab, and international companies working in different medical fields make sure to participate in.
+This exhibition was, until its last edition a distinct medical event that attracted many international companies and brands that were keen to be present in Syria to establish business relations with Syrian companies that function in this sector, and to find agents in the Syrian market and through it in neighboring markets.

-After 8 years of absence because of the Syrian crisis, the 15th edition of The International Healthcare and Medical Exhibition - Healthcare will be held at Damascus Fairground, Syria from 13 to 16 October, 2021, concurring with The International Dental and Laboratory Equipment Exhibition – Dentalcare providing medical personnel of all specializations with a comprehensive platform that will enable them to acquaint themselves with the latest developments in healthcare technologies, medical equipment and supplies, and advanced medical software and hardware that will be showcased by exhibiting companies.
+After 8 years of absence because of the Syrian crisis, the 16th edition of The International Healthcare Exhibition - Healthcare will be held at Damascus Fairground, Syria from 12 to 15 October, 2022, concurring with The International Dental and Laboratory Exhibition – Dentalcare providing medical personnel of all specializations with a comprehensive platform that will enable them to acquaint themselves with the latest developments in healthcare technologies, medical equipment and supplies, and advanced medical software and hardware that will be showcased by exhibiting companies.